-You will hear real stories tied to factual accounts of life in the early days of Portland, as the discovery of gold past the end of the line in Portland, made it the last place to get supplies and brought rapid expansion during the late 1800s.
-Our stories have been compiled from eyewitness reports and historical excerpts, delivered by our knowledgeable and engaging guides in the very spots where these hauntings happened.
+You will hear stories from the history books of the early days of Portland, as the discovery of gold past the end of the line in Portland, made it the last place to get supplies and brought rapid expansion during the late 1800s.
+Our stories have been compiled from historical documents, the fascinating histories are delivered by our knowledgeable and engaging guides in the very spots where these hauntings happened.
 You’ll see why some of the spots on our tour frequently make national top ten “most haunted” lists and are regularly visited by paranormal researchers, authors, and the curious from around the world.
-These sites are also popular with everyday people who come to learn about and be touched by events that left a permanent link between our world and the spirit world.

 Why is downtown Portland so haunted?

-The Ghosts of Downtown Portland Tour will reveal details and encounters that are best experienced in the silky black night of Portland.
+The Portland Ghosts Walking Tour will reveal details and unexpected twists that are best experienced in the silky black night of Portland.
 When the cover of daytime is drawn back to expose the underside of the city’s dark history.
 Reserve your tour today and see why many of Portland’s ghosts have chosen to stay downtown forever.

 Our nightly tours take you to some of the most haunted locations in downtown Portland.
 All tours start at the specified time according to the booking calendar.
 On our Ghosts of Downtown Portland tour, you’ll explore both the paranormal and historical accounts of each of our carefully selected tour stops.
 You’ll visit some of the locations that have been made famous by paranormal researchers, television programs and nationally recognized top ten “Most Haunted” lists.

 All Ghost Tours meet in front of the Lan Su Chinese Garden at 239 NW Everett St., at the corner of Everett St. and 3rd St. We are not affiliated with the Chinese Garden.

 The standard tour route is approximately 1 mile.
 Eight different locations are included in our standard tour.
 Our extended tour includes four extra locations, adding 1.9 miles to the distance for a total distance of 2.9 miles.

 The tour is around 1 hour long, and is 1.1 miles long.
 If you choose the extended tour, you will get roughly 30 minutes and an additional 0.5 miles after the first tour ends.